discordjs/guide/guide/popular-topics/errors.md

 discord.js errors are thrown by the library itself.
 They can usually be easily tracked down using the stack trace and error message.

-Example: `The messages must be an Array, Collection, or number.`
+Example: `The messages must be an Array, Collection, or number.`, `Cannot read properties of null(reading 'something')`

 ### JavaScript errors